U.S. adds 14 Chinese companies, to economic black list over Xinjiang

 In 2019, the Trump administration added some of China’s top artificial intelligence startups to its economic blacklist over its treatment of Muslim minorities.

-The Commerce Department under Trump targeted 20 Chinese public security bureaus and eight companies including video surveillance firm Hikvision (002415.SZ), as well as leaders in facial recognition technology SenseTime Group Ltd and Megvii Technology Ltd.
+The Commerce Department under Trump targeted 20 Chinese public security bureaus and eight companies including video surveillance firm Hikvision, as well as leaders in facial recognition technology SenseTime Group Ltd and Megvii Technology Ltd.

+Reporting by David Shepardson and Humeyra Pamuk; Editing by Gaerth Jones and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.